mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ### Mapping QUIC Feedback to RTCP Extended Report ("XR") {#XR-mappings}

 Considerations for mapping QUIC feedback into  *Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) are:

   * Extended Reports offer an extensible framework for a variety of different control messages.
 Some of the standard report blocks which can be implemented in extended reports such as loss RLE or ECNs can be implemented in QUIC, too.
   * Other report blocks SHOULD be evaluated individually, to determine whether if the contained information can be transmitted using QUIC instead.

 ## Application Layer Repair and other Control Messages {#al-repair}

 While {{RR-mappings}} presented some RTCP packets that can be replaced by QUIC features, QUIC cannot replace all of the defined RTCP packet types.
 This mostly affects RTCP packet types which carry control information that is to be interpreted by the RTP application layer, rather than the underlying transport protocol itself.

-* *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver Reports*, as described in {{RR-mappings}}.
+* *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
+  Reports*, as described in {{RR-mappings}}.
 They are sent by media senders and additionally contain an NTP and a RTP timestamp and the number of packets and octets transmitted by the sender.
 The timestamps can be used by a receiver to synchronize streams.
 QUIC cannot provide a similar control information, since it does not know about RTP timestamps.
 Nor can a QUIC receiver calculate the packet or octet counts, since it does not know about lost datagrams.
 Thus, sender reports are required in RTP over QUIC to synchronize streams at the receiver.
-The sender reports SHOULD not contain any receiver report blocks, as the information can be inferred from the QUIC transport as explained in {{RR-mappings}}.
+The sender reports SHOULD not contain any receiver report blocks, as the information can be inferred from the QUIC transport as explained in
+  {{RR-mappings}}.

 In addition to carrying transmission statistics, RTCP packets can contain application layer control information, that cannot directly be mapped to QUIC.
 Examples of this information may include:

-* *Source Description* (`PT=202`, `Name=SDES`), *Bye* (`PT=203`, `Name=BYE`) and *Application* (`PT=204`, `Name=APP`) packet types from {{!RFC3550}}, or
+* *Source Description* (`PT=202`, `Name=SDES`), *Bye* (`PT=203`, `Name=BYE`) and
+  *Application* (`PT=204`, `Name=APP`) packet types from {{!RFC3550}}, or
-* many of the payload specific feedback messages (`PT=206`) defined in {{!RFC4585}}, used to control the codec behavior of the sender.
+* many of the payload specific feedback messages (`PT=206`) defined in
+  {{!RFC4585}}, used to control the codec behavior of the sender.

 Since QUIC does not provide any kind of application layer control messaging, QUIC feedback cannot be mapped into these RTCP packet types.
 If the RTP application needs this information, the RTCP packet types are used in the same way as they would be used over any other transport protocol.

 ## RTCP Control Packet Types {#control-packets}

-Several. but not all. of these control packets and their attributes can be mapped from QUIC, as described in {{RR-mappings}}.
+Several but not all of these control packets and their attributes can be mapped from QUIC, as described in {{RR-mappings}}.
 "Mappable from QUIC" has one of three values: "yes", "QUIC extension required", and "no".

 | Name | Shortcut | PT | Defining Document | Mappable from QUIC | Comments |
 | ---- | -------- | -- | ----------------- | ---------------- | -------- |